MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 **std::tr1 deprecated** The non-standard std::tr1 namespace is now marked as deprecated (in both C++14 and C++17 modes).
 For more information, see [std::tr1 namespace is deprecated](#tr1).

-**Annex D features deprecated** When the /std:c++17 mode compiler switch is set, almost all Standard Library features in Annex D are marked as deprecated.
+**Annex D features deprecated** Annex D of the C++ standard contains all the features that have been deprecated.
+When the /std:c++17 compiler switch is set, almost all the Standard Library features in Annex D are marked as deprecated.
 For more information, see [Standard Library features in Annex D are marked as deprecated](#annex_d).

 **New compiler switch for extern constexpr** In earlier versions of Visual Studio, the compiler always gave a `constexpr` variable internal linkage even when the variable was marked `extern`.
 In Visual Studio version 15.5, a new compiler switch, [/Zc:externConstexpr](build/reference/zc-externconstexpr.md), enables correct standards-conforming behavior.
 For more information, see [extern constexpr linkage](#extern_linkage).